martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/0b_assignment_1b/dev/notes/notes_Choi2014.md

 # Landmark

-- Not much existing research on word-of-mouth in Facebook
+- According to author, not much existing research on word-of-mouth in Facebook

 # Quotes